It’s easy to comply with homeschooling laws in Oregon. Here are the basics:

 - If you are withdrawing your child from school, inform the school of your intent to homeschool within 10 days of withdrawal.

-- If your child is 6 or older as of September 1st of the current year and you have never registered as a homeschooler, notify your local Educational Service District (ESD) of your intent to homeschool within 10 days of withdrawing the child from school.
+- If your child is 6 or older as of September 1st of the current year and you have never registered as a homeschooler, notify your local Educational Service District (ESD) of your intent to homeschool.

 In our area, the local ESDs are the Willamette Education Service District and the Linn Benton Lincoln County Education Service District.
 For others in Oregon, find your ESD on the Oregon Department of Education website.